Secure your connection with OAuth 2.0

 Step 2: Acquire a token

-Use the client ID and client secret you have generated in the Tango portal and send a request to {URI}/oauth/token.
+Use the client ID and client secret you have generated in the Tango portal and send a request to POST {URI}/oauth/token to acquire a new token.
+When you POST request to the {URI}/oauth/token endpoint, you replaceYOUR_CLIENT_ID and YOUR_CLIENT_SECRET with your client credentials.

-The following URLs links take you to the /token endpoint:
+The following URLs take you to the /token endpoint, but we recommend you to try in the Tango API test console first:

 To acquire a token: